quantiota/Whole-in-One-Framework/11-the-whole-in-one-framework.md

 This paradigm shifts the focus from rigid time-series analysis to a more flexible, dynamic view of market dynamics, empowering traders and researchers to navigate the complexity of financial markets with greater clarity and insight.

-Would you like specific examples or visualizations added to this article?